Welcome to SpitfireSpares.com airframe section

 Above and right original centre section.

-Hurricane centre section (pg1 air)
+Hurricane Centre Section (pg1 air)

 Available as a result of the break up of our Hurricane project is a complete centre section including frame cowlings and undercarriage attachments new made from steel for a static Hurricane project.
 It is extremely strong and was made to cope with a running Merlin.
 This piece is the heart of the Hurricane, the original, seen under is an extremely complicated piece made from multi sided tubing that has to be made specially manufactured at huge cost.
 This is a unique piece for any Static Hurricane project and something which took well over 100 hours to construct using original drawings.
 The complicated original construction was replaced with tubular and box section steel and is very close in appearance to the original.
 The dimensions are as original.
 The cowlings shown are included.
 This will have to be collected or we can deliver for a cost of £1 per mile in the UK.
 To ship oversees will be expensive and I would suggest you get a shipping quote before purchase.
 I would estimate its weight at around 250 to 350 Kgs.